The journeys undertook

 Leaving from Havering,

-the Progress went to Latton, Standon, Audley End, Keddington,
+the procession passed by Latton, Standon, Audley End, Keddington,

 Long Melford, Bury, Euston, Kenninghall, Bracon Ash, Norwich,